 Protecting Trade Secrets is authored by Eric Ostroff.
-Eric is a Chambers-ranked business-litigation attorney at the law firm of Meland Russin & Budwick, P.A. in Miami, where he serves as the firm’s administrative partner.
+Eric is a Chambers-ranked business-litigation attorney at the law firm of Meland Budwick, P.A. in Miami, where he serves as the firm’s managing partner and co-chair of the firm’s Trade Secrets and IP Group.
 Eric is a trial lawyer who helps businesses protect their trade secrets and proprietary information both before and during litigation.

 Eric has extensive experience litigating trade secret and noncompete actions, including obtaining emergency injunctive relief and trying cases to a jury.
 For example, Eric successfully represented a Fortune 100 company in multiple noncompete actions, across several states.
 And he obtained a jury verdict against his client’s former sales director, who secretly started a competing company with his client’s proprietary information.